 What weighs almost 7.6 tonnes, comes in eight separate sections, and is worth more than one million dollars?
 And how do you move, deliver and install such a beast?

-That was the recent challenge facing Brian Field, project manager for Bishopsgate Specialist Installations.
 And the highly complex operation to deliver the Veriton Spectrum CT 16 Camera for Link Medical Ltd into the Royal United Hospital in Bath was completed without a hitch.

 Brian began with a site survey and produced a detailed risk assessment and a method statement, backed up with a statement of works, ensuring compliance with all health and safety requirements.

 He explained the logistics of this extraordinary project: “The entry point at the hospital had to accommodate the two specialist delivery trucks, with sufficient area for the team to offload and unpack using our job-specific mechanical handling equipment.

 “The internal route through the hospital required large amounts of floor protection and weight distribution so we could move the scanner sections over tiled flooring – which had under-floor heating.

 “Due to the size and delicate nature of the of the delivery we needed to find sufficient doorway, along the shortest route, so as to cause the least disruption.
 And we needed adequate door heights and corridor widths to move the unpacked sections to the build room.”

 Bishopsgate’s Swindon crew – Steve, Ashley, Michael and Trevor – prepared for the scanner’s journey through the hospital by installing hardboard and corner protection, ensuring there would be no damage to the fabric of the building.